Request Program Information: Undergraduate

 The Accounting major surveys the principles, theories, and concepts of the accounting profession while providing an intense review of the economic, quantitative, and managerial aspects of business.

-Acting for the Stage and Screen Major
+Acting for the Stage and Screen Major (BFA)

 This program prepares students for professional acting careers, as well as graduate studies in performance.